ortrsa/Ex3/README.md

-# Ex2
+# Ex3

 ## Overview
 - This project is an implementation of data structures and algorithms on directional weighted graph in python.
 - It is converthion from Ex2 that was made at java, you can find more abut Ex2 in [Here](https://github.com/ortrsa/ex2).
+- This is a text base program however you can still drow the graph with `plot_graph()` method.
 - This project was build from 3 parts:

 **part1:** imploment basic directional weighted graph class `DiGraph` that contains simpale functions on graph.

 **part2:** imploment `GraphAlgo` class, that contains more advanced functions on graph.